ayush-jadaun/MathsUsingPython/Readme.md

 - b is the outer radius
 - r is the distance from the center

+## Why I'm Sharing This Now

+As I've advanced in my programming skills and learned about version control with Git, I realized these visualizations could be valuable to physics students and enthusiasts.
+Despite their age, the scripts demonstrate important electromagnetic principles and provide a good starting point for further explorations.

 ## Future Improvements

-Potential enhancements for this project include:
+Potential enhancements I'm considering for this project include:
 - Interactive controls to adjust charge densities and radii
 - Animation showing time-varying fields
 - Addition of magnetic field visualizations